gruco0002/FluidSolver/src/dependencies/README.md

 ### Notes
 Since GLAD is very small, it is already contained in the repo.

-This folder should contain glad in a subdirectory called `Glad` and GLFW-3.3 in a subdirectory called `GLFW`.
+This folder should contain glad in a subdirectory called `Glad`, GLFW-3.3 in a subdirectory called `GLFW` and cppgui in a subdirectory called `cppgui`.
 The directory structure should be the following:
 ```$xslt
 dependencies